 One of the weirdest points from the documentary is when they introduce this concept of athletes thinking of protein as an energy source.
 I believe it was Dr James Loomis who brought up this idea.

 Frankly, I do not believe many athletes believe that protein is their bodies best energy source for training and performance.

 While most athletes do not fully understand the systems involved, I believe that carbohydrates have been so heavily emphasised for this purpose, that athletes understand that carbohydrates are the bodies preferred source of energy during exercise.

-But busting this myth (whether it is a relevant myth or not) kind of helps frame their argument against higher protein intakes.
+But busting this myth (whether it is a relevant myth or not) helps to frame their argument against higher protein intakes.

 To make matters worse though, they then go on to say that overconsumption of protein instead of carbohydrates leads to glycogen depletion, fatigue and loss of stamina.

 This is quite misleading since it ignores the fact that protein can comfortably be converted to glucose through gluconeogenesis.

 Consuming protein does not “lead to glycogen depletion.”
 Adding protein to a carbohydrate supplement aids glycogen replenishment more than carbohydrate alone does.